Bernard S Mittica

 Monthly Fire Report

-For the month of December, the Logansport Fire Department answered a total of 134 alarms.
-Of those calls, (131) were in the city.
+For the month of August, the Logansport Fire Department answered a total of 123 alarms.

 This information was obtained from the Federal Emergency Management Agency’s (FEMA) website.
 For more on fire safety and education please check out their site.